Find Affordable College Courses

 57 Yearly Graduations

 University of Wisconsin - Madison is the 11th most popular school in the nation for students seeking a master's degree in conservation.
 Each year, around 44,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-During the 2020-2021 academic year, 57 people received their master's degree in conservation from UW - Madison.
-About 72% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+During the most recent year for which we have data, 57 people received their master's degree in conservation from UW - Madison.
+Around 5% of these students were from an underrepresented racial-ethnic group, and 65% were women.
+Data shows that UW - Madison graduates that hold this degree go on to make a median salary of $55,058.

 #12